Ferguson Surname Meaning, History & Origin

 - Sir Samuel Ferguson was a 19th century Scots-Irish poet, barrister and antiquarian.

 - Harry Ferguson was an Irish engineer and inventor noted for his role in the development of the modern agricultural tractor.

 - Jim and Miriam Ferguson were controversial Governors of Texas in the early 1900’s.

 - Sarah Ferguson, popularly known as “Fergie,” is the former wife of the Queen’s son, Prince Andrew.

 - Sir Alex Ferguson was the long-serving and very successful manager of Manchester United football club.

-Select Ferguson Numbers
+Ferguson Numbers Today

-- 42,000 in the UK (most numerous
+- 42,000 in the UK (most numerous in Glasgow)

-- 55,000 in America (most numerous
+- 55,000 in America (most numerous in Texas)

 - 53,000 elsewhere (most numerous in Canada)

 Ferguson and Like Surnames

 These are surnames from the Scottish Lowlands.
 Some are clan names; some – like Gordon, Graham and Hamilton – have Anglo-Norman antecedents that crossed the border into Scotland; and some – like Douglas and Stewart – were very powerful in early Scottish history.
 Stewart in fact became the royal Stuart line.